Tinder/GitQuery/README.md

 ---
 schema:
   version: 1
-remote - a remote repository to fetch protobuf definitions from
+# remote - a remote repository to fetch Protobuf definitions from
 remote: https://github.com/cdsap/ProtoExample.git
 # branch - only this branch will be cloned/pulled, there the sha values below must be in
 # master